 English Language Arts (ELA)

-English Language Arts at the high school level features a vigorous curriculum based on the common core standards.
-The members of the English department pay very close attention to the New York State’s Next Generation Standard that have been released by the state education department as a guideline for the lessons that are taught on a daily basis.
-The department utilizes current technological advances, such as iPads in the classroom and related apps, in order to provide students with information and materials in the most efficient way possible.
+English Language Arts at the high school features a rigorous curriculum.
+The members of the English department pay very close attention to the New York State’s Next Generation Standard that have been released by the state education department as a guideline for their daily lessons.
+The department utilizes current technological advances in order to provide students with information and materials in the most efficient way possible.

 English as a New Language (ENL)

 Health and Family and Consumer Sciences

-Liberty’s Health and Family and Consumer Sciences department offers courses that provide students with real-world learning opportunities.
+The Health and Family and Consumer Sciences department offers courses that provide real-world learning opportunities.
 The purpose of the program – which includes instruction in nutrition, budgeting, cooking and wellness – is to prepare students to be competent, confident and caring in managing their personal, family and work lives.

-Mathematics at Liberty High School features numerous challenging courses that are based on the common core curriculum.
+Mathematics at Liberty High School features numerous challenging courses.
 The members of the math department utilizes a hands-on rigorous curriculum that is aligned with New York State’s Next Generation Standards when creating their daily lessons.
-The math department also offers several electives and college courses.
-Many students are able to satisfy all the necessary math credits needed for their major when they leave LHS.
-The members of the department are using technology in their classes to enhance the learning experience, including the use of iPads in every classroom.
+The math department also offers several electives and AP/college courses.
+Many students are able to satisfy all the necessary math credits needed for their major when they leave the high school.
+The members of the department use technology, including personal electronic devices, in their classes to enhance learning.

-Music at Liberty encompasses the entire district from kindergarten to grade 12 and employs seven full-time teachers.
-The curriculum incorporates the New York State and National Art Standards.
-General music, ensembles (Band, Chorus, Orchestra) and small group lessons are three main areas of focus.
+Music at Liberty encompasses the entire district from kindergarten to Grade 12 and the curriculum incorporates the New York State and National Art Standards.
+General music, ensembles (band, chorus, orchestra) and small group lessons are three main areas of focus.
 At the high school level a variety of electives are additionally offered.